Dr. Roxanne Greitz Miller

 - Video Profile

-Dr. Miller has served as Principal or Co-Principal Investigator on state and federal research grants representing over $3.5 million in funding and has published numerous refereed articles, book chapters, and comprehensive historical abstracts.
-Her research centers on teacher education, the home to school connection, and media influence on public schools and schooling.
-She is a frequent presenter at national conferences and from 2005-2009 served as Contributing Editor to NSTA’s middle grades journal, Science Scope.
+A member of Chapman's faculty since 2005, Dr. Miller holds the rank of tenured Associate Professor of Education with a joint appointment in Schmid College of Science and Technology.
+In addition to her teaching at the undergraduate, masters, and doctoral levels, Dr. Miller has served as Principal or Co-Principal Investigator on state and federal research grants representing over $3.5 million in funding and has published numerous refereed articles, book chapters, and comprehensive historical abstracts.
+Her research centers on teacher education, the home to school connection, STEM education, and media influence on public schools and schooling.
+She is the current Division K Teacher Education Program Co-Chair for the American Educational Research Association (AERA), a frequent presenter at national and international conferences, and from 2005-2009 served as Contributing Editor to NSTA’s middle grades journal, Science Scope.

 K-12 Teaching Experience